Dragon8029/100-days-of-code/Attempt3.md

 *June 1, 2018*

 Continued working on the Pig Game.
 Didn't get as much done as I wanted, but happy that I managed to get some time in...

+##A3D36

+*June 2, 2018*

+Finished up the Pig Game.
+Worked on some additional features/challenges with the game.
+Played around with some DOM Manipulation.